-In the estimation sample, youths are followed either until they graduate from high school or until age 22, whichever comes first.
-Observations of youths from the age that they graduate from high school until they reach age 22 are out-of-sample observations (not used in estimation).
-Table 2 shows the outcome proportions in the estimation sample by age and the corresponding fit of the VAR.23 As seen in table 2, school attendance rates decline from 94 percent at age 14 to 66 percent at age 17, reflecting the large high school dropout rate among black males.
-The 25 percentage point drop between ages 17 and 18 and the further drop by 30 percentage points between ages 18 and 19 reflect the sample restriction to non-graduates.24 There are three ways in which these large one-year declines are captured in the estimated VAR, through direct age effects, through lagged dependencies (not attending school in a period reduces the probability of attending the next period) that reinforce the age effect and through the compositional change in the types that are represented among those who have not graduated from high school by those ages.
-Although the first two together account for much of the decline, the compositional change accounts also for a non-trivial part of the decline, 27 percent of the drop between ages 17 and 18 and for 32 percent of the drop between ages 18 and 19.
-Overall, as seen in the table, deviations between the predicted
+25The predicted outcome paths are based on simulations of 10,800 youths for each of the six m and c{13}^T combinations.
+Each category is weighted by $\Pr(m, c{13}^T) = \Pr(m|c{13}^T) \cdot \Pr(c{13}^T)$.
+The first term is $\pi{m|c{13}^T}$ and is estimated along with the VAR parameters.
+The second term, given our assumption of unbiasedness in the classification error, is the proportion of youths in the data reporting having committed a crime (or not) at age 13.
+Those youths for whom age 13 crime is missing, primarily those who were ages 15 and 16 at the time from 94 percent at age 14 to 66 percent at age 17, reflecting the large high school dropout rate among black males.
+The 25 percentage point drop between ages 17 and 18 and the further drop by 30 percentage points between ages 18 and 19 reflect the sample restriction to non-graduates in addition to dropouts.26 There are three ways in which these large one-year declines are captured in the estimated VAR, through direct age effects, through lagged dependencies (not attending school in a period reduces the probability of attending the next period) that reinforce the age effect and through the compositional change in the types that are represented among those who have not graduated from high school by those ages.
+Although the first two together account for much of the decline, the compositional change accounts also for a non-trivial part of the decline, 25 percent of the drop between ages 17 and 18 and for 31 percent of the drop between ages 18 and 19.
+Overall, as seen in the table, deviations between the predicted and actual school attendance rates are small over the entire age range.27